DipHire/Hacktoberfest2022/README.md

 </p>

-### ✨This project will help you to make your first pull request for Hacktoberfest .
+### ✨This project will help you to make your first pull request for Hacktoberfest.

 #### ⚙️Setup
 1. Git installed on your computer (You can download it from https://git-scm.com/downloads )